 But before going into the detail of the creation of our keys, it is important to bear in mind that the public key allows you to receive bitcoins, while the private key allows you to spend them.
 If one compares the payment with bitcoins to the payment by credit card in a store, the public key corresponds to your bank card number, which identifies you and that you can transmit without too many risks, and the private key corresponds to your secret code, which allows you to validate the payment and that you must not disclose.

 When you download a portfolio to keep your bitcoins, public and private keys do not appear but they are generated automatically by the portfolio, same for your address bitcoin.
 You will only see and transfer your address Bitcoin.
 As shown in the schema 1 above, your address Bitcoin is obtained by applying a double hashing (SHA256 and RIPEMD160) to the public key to obtain what is called the “Public Key hash” (20bytes/160bit).
 The latter is then encrypted using a Base58check system to obtain a Bitcoin address.

 To go further: What is a hashing algorithm?
 It is a mathematical formula that is applied to a variable number of data (the “input”) in order to transform them into a fixed number of data corresponding to the digital borrows data (“output”).
 In the case of the algorithm SHA256, the size of the code is always 256 bits.
-The system of the hash is used in many other areas that the bitcoin to check easily as the data intiales (“input”) have not been changed.
-In fact two different input may not give a output identical.
+The system of the hash is used in many other areas that the bitcoin to check easily as the initial data (“input”) have not been changed.
+In fact, two different input may not give an output identical.